hellerve/ptolemy/done.md

 not a single one of the characters was likable—and I think they weren’t meant to be.

+* *Picknick am Wegesrand* by **Arkadi & Boris Strugatzki** (1972)

+A fun, gripping read.
+I have my gripes with the last part and especially the ending (I won’t spoil it here, though).
+My edition also featured an afterword by Stanislaw Lem which was insufferable, pretentious, and mistakes opinion for the scientific method; it ruined an otherwise perfectly good read for me.

 ## Management

 ### Papers